GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

-# Get invited and onboard to TechPass
+# Get invited and onboard TechPass

 This article guides you how to request for a TechPass account and onboard to it.